Miloš Zeman: United States and NATO

 Zeman, who played a role in the Czech Republic's accession to NATO, has called for a referendum on NATO membership, though he supports remaining in the organization.
 In November 2012, during a speech at the University of Economics, Prague, Zeman explained his dislike for Madeleine Albright, former US Secretary of State.
 Zeman stated that Albright had promised that there would be no bombardment of civilians during the 1999 NATO bombing of Serbia.
 "And Madeleine Albright made a promise, and Madeleine Albright didn't keep the promise.
 Since then, I don't like her."

 In March 2015, Zeman criticised protests against the US Army's military convoy (called the "Dragoon Ride") crossing the Czech Republic following NATO exercises in Poland and the Baltic states:

 On 18 May 2021, during a visit by the president of Serbia, Aleksandar Vučić, Zeman apologized to Serbia for the 1999 NATO bombing, describing it as a "mistake and worse than a crime".

 Poland

 In March 2016, Zeman defended Poland's newly elected Law and Justice government, saying: “I expressed the view that the Polish government, which was created as a result of free elections, has every right to carry out activities for which it received a mandate in these elections.
 It should not be subject to moralising or criticism from the European Union, which should finally focus on its primary task – to protect the external borders of the Union.”

 Russia

-Zeman described the war in Donbass as "a civil war between two groups of Ukrainian citizens" with foreign support, and compared it to the Spanish Civil War.
+Zeman described the war in Donbas as "a civil war between two groups of Ukrainian citizens" with foreign support, and compared it to the Spanish Civil War.
 Regarding the annexation of Crimea by the Russian Federation, he noted that the Kosovo precedent was used as an argument for the separation of Crimea from Ukraine.